xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2018-12-21-santas-xmas-list-in-fable.md

 For serialization and deserialization I used [Thoth.Json][10] and just used the "Auto mode" on the list of Events.

-When the page is loaded all the Events are loaded back into the EventStore, but now we need to some how convert them back into the Model and recreate the state that was there before.
+When the page is loaded all the Events are loaded back into the "Event Store", but now we need to some how convert them back into the Model and recreate the state that was there before.

 In F# this is actually really easy.